What Is Arms Control?

 - Entered into force: 1899 and 1907

-- Goal: In addition to establishing various laws of war that set standards as to when war was a legitimate activity or how it should be conducted, the Hague Conventions banned chemical and biological warfare and certain armaments like exploding bullets.
+- Goal: In addition to establishing various laws of war that set standards as to when war was legitimate or how to conduct it, the Hague Conventions banned chemical and biological warfare and certain armaments like exploding bullets.

 Strategic Arms Limitation Talk I (SALT I)

 - Entered into force: 1972

 - Goal: The United States and the Soviet Union agreed to reduce their respective nuclear arsenals and freeze development of ballistic missile launchers, which can send nuclear warheads around the world.

 - Significance: Despite the United States and the Soviet Union’s fierce Cold War rivalry, the two superpowers consented to a historic arms control agreement that lowered the potential costs of any direct conflict.
 Both sides had a clear incentive to pursue arms control given that any nuclear exchange would almost certainly have devastated both sides—a principle known as mutually assured destruction.

 Biological Weapons Convention (BWC)

 - Goal: The BWC bans producing and using all biological weapons and calls for eliminating existing stockpiles.